AdobeDocs/campaign-standard.en/help/channels/using/customizing-a-push-notification.md

 When **Content available** is checked, the content available flag will be sent in the push payload to ensure that the app is woken up as soon as it receives the push notification, meaning that the app will be able to access the payload data.
 This works even if the app is running in the background and without needing any user interaction (e.g. tapping on Push notification), however, this does not apply if the app is not running.
 For more on this, refer to the [Apple developer documentation](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/CreatingtheNotificationPayload.html).

-## Change the notification behavior for Android
+## Change the notification behavior for Android {#change-the-notification-behavior-for-android}

 For Android, you can enter the URL of your file in the **Rich media content URL** field.
 Whereas with iOS version, for Android, you can only include images and not gif, audio or video files.